-8-4A-20: MAILBOXES:
+8-4A-20 21: MAILBOXES:

 All mailboxes and clusters shall be approved by the postmaster prior to installation.
 All clusters shall be covered with an architecturally designed cover, to be approved by the Administrator prior to final plat signature.
 All covers shall be provided with lighting and shall be stained/painted and kept in good condition at all times.
 The administrator may issue a letter of violation to the HOA when any mailbox cluster or cover falls into disrepair.
 Maintenance shall be included in the CC&R's.
+A turnout shall be installed adjacent to the mailbox cluster to provide community access, in compliance with all transportation authority requirements.
+The design shall be included as part of the preliminary plat submittal.